Skip to content

 • Timestamp and user ID

-• Operation type (insert, update, delete)
+• Operation type (create, update, delete)

 GET /api/data/:slug/:entityId/history